OSSCanada/cosmos-db-workshop/labs/lab_011/README.md

+# Lab 11 - Connecting an Apache Spark Cluster to Cosmos DB with Databricks on Azure

 ## Create a library
 You can create Java, Scala, and Python libraries to run on Spark clusters, or point to external packages in PyPI, Maven, and CRAN.
 To create a library: